SUBSCRIBE TO OUR BLOG

-Live Earth is a mapping platform that provides time and date-stamped geolocation services.
-Put more simply, they can track just about any moving asset on any map.
+Live Earth is a mapping platform that provides time- and date-stamped geolocation services.
+Simply put, they can track just about any moving asset on any map.
 Historically, they’ve been tracking externally-oriented resources – people, planes, ships, moving buses – anything to which they’re connected that provides geolocation data.
 As GIS technology has evolved, and with the addition of HERE Venues, their tracking capability is now reaching indoors.

 To describe a working use-case, imagine any building with a key-card controlled door.
 The elements of interest are a door, a card-reader, and a security camera.
 In an older system, this setup was limited to providing a video feed and a timestamp.

 With the addition of a precise venue map, Live Earth can connect the geolocation of that door access control and the security camera, then monitor all the data coming from them in a cloud platform.
 From a user interface, that area and its data can be monitored within the context of the larger building map.
 If an issue should arise, administrative or security personnel can see exactly where the issue is, and they can easily view and access everything around the area within the building.

 To accomplish this, Live Earth is aggregating multiple data types, pulled in from various sources and partners, producing a real-time and historic view of an indoor location with seamless indoor and outdoor context.

 It’s one thing to drop a pin in a map and call it a security camera.
 It’s quite another to drop that pin, then have the ability to access the asset that pin represents, understand its data, and understand the context of what’s going in and around that pin’s space.
 This is where HERE and Live Earth coming together offers a powerful use case to customers, building owners and public safety personnel.